- Home

 Cancer and the immune system

 Some people with cancer wonder if they should try special diets or supplements to boost the immune system so it can fight the cancer.
 While having a healthy diet is always important, extreme diets are not proven to be effective and can be harmful.
-Talk to your doctors before starting any special diets or supplements during cancer treatment.
+Talk to your doctors before starting any special diets or taking supplements during cancer treatment.

 How cancer is treated

 Because each cancer is unique, people may have different treatment plans, even if their cancer type is the same.
-The three main cancer treatments are:

 - surgery